Dust mite allergy

 What you can do

-Ask if you should stop any medications that would affect the results of an allergy skin test.
+- Ask if you should stop taking any medications that would affect the results of an allergy skin test.
 Antihistamines, for example, could suppress your allergy symptoms.

 Preparing a list of questions will help you make the most of your time together.
 For symptoms that may be related to dust mite allergy, some basic questions to ask your doctor include: